Understanding Home Security

 Behind every twelve-month contract, there is always a catch.
 It is usually that you are locked into it.
 That is another question you must ask before you sign on the dotted line – When I sign up, how do I get out?
 Most of the time you will waive a deposit, or pay an early termination fee, or you may even have to pay to fulfill your entire contract price.

 Some providers like Vivint offer no contract options for customers.
-Unlike a contract which locks you in for one, two or even three years, Vivant offers month-to-month services.
+Unlike a contract which locks you in for one, two or even three years, Vivint offers month-to-month services.
 Some also provide special policies and discounts for military personnel and their families to show appreciation for their service and sacrifice.

 What do you already own?
 What services do you already use?
 What products do you hope to connect?

 Perhaps you’re a subscriber of a company known for internet and cable bundles and may not realize they also are a home security provider.
 But if you're an existing subscriber who is already paying a company for services, you may want to bundle home security with cable and internet services.
 For example, Xfinity is one triple-play provider is offering this option.